wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

 1. TODO: dart install tool.

-1. <tt>/lib/main.dart</tt> from <a target="_blank" href="https://www.geeksforgeeks.org/flutter/creating-a-simple-application-in-flutter/#create-a-new-flutter-project-using-visual-studio-code">*</a>
+1. Contents of <tt>/lib/main.dart</tt> from <a target="_blank" href="https://www.geeksforgeeks.org/flutter/creating-a-simple-application-in-flutter/#create-a-new-flutter-project-using-visual-studio-code">*</a>
    ```
     // Importing important packages require to connect
     // Flutter and Dart
     import 'package:flutter/material.dart';

     // Main Function
     void main() {
     // Giving command to runApp() to run the app.

     // The purpose of the runApp() function is to attach
     // the given widget to the screen.
     runApp(const MyApp());
     }

     // MyApp extends StatelessWidget and overrides its
     // build method.
     class MyApp extends StatelessWidget {
     const MyApp({Key? key}) : super(key: key);

     // This widget is the root of your application.
     @override
     Widget build(BuildContext context) {
         return MaterialApp(

         // title of the application
         title: 'Hello World Demo Application',

         // theme of the widget
         theme: ThemeData(
             primarySwatch: Colors.lightGreen,
         ),

         // Inner UI of the application
         home: const MyHomePage(title: 'Home page'),
         );
     }
     }

     // This class is similar to MyApp instead it
     // returns Scaffold Widget
     class MyHomePage extends StatelessWidget {
     const MyHomePage({Key? key, required this.title}) : super(key: key);
     final String title;

     @override
     Widget build(BuildContext context) {
         return Scaffold(
         appBar: AppBar(
             title: Text(title),
             backgroundColor: Colors.green,
             foregroundColor: Colors.white,
         ),

         // Sets the content to the
         // center of the application page
         body: const Center(

             // Sets the content of the Application
             child: Text(
             'Welcome to Visual Studio Code!',
         )),
         );
     }
     }
    ```